fscorrupt/awesome-stars/README.md

 ## others

+- [toniebox-reverse-engineering/teddycloud](https://github.com/toniebox-reverse-engineering/teddycloud) - teddyCloud is an open source server replacement for the Boxine Cloud
 - [moonlight-stream/moonlight-android](https://github.com/moonlight-stream/moonlight-android) - GameStream client for Android
 - [moonlight-stream/Internet-Hosting-Tool](https://github.com/moonlight-stream/Internet-Hosting-Tool) - Enable Moonlight streaming from your PC over the Internet with no configuration required
 - [dteviot/WebToEpub](https://github.com/dteviot/WebToEpub) - A simple Chrome (and Firefox) Extension that converts Web Novels (and other web pages) into an EPUB.